The Dual Nature of Femininity

 The universe of femininity showed by Dorota, is a game of "attracts and repels", "touch, but do not move", "I want to, but I am afraid."
 Sound familiar?
 Many of us, maybe not only us women, but of us people in general, know this problem.
 We would like to do something, change something in life, but we are too afraid to go out into the world and face something unknown.
 I think this is not only a woman's problem.
 Especially today.
 That is why - I suppose - Dorota's painting also appeals to men so strongly.
 They rarely admit to certain things, but they share similar fears and anxieties.
 All of us dictate the expectations of our society and impose restrictions, and the world shows many other possibilities, but our decisions are fraught with fears of regret and responsibility.
 Dorota's painting illustrates these dilemmas.
 It is for those who have made their decisions already and for those who are on the threshold.

 Dorota Kuźnik made her decision.
 Very late, she decided on a formal painter career, she graduated from university, and she quit safe, full-time work.
-She freed herself from limitations in favor of what has always been her true path.
+She freed herself from limitations in favour of what has always been her true path.
 This is the reason why, beyond the undeniable talent, her painting is so emotionally mature and reliable.